METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 ### Using HeidiSQL
 The UgandaEMR installer includes HeidiSQL a tool that allows the restoration of backup files into the backend database.
 ### Using mysql command line
+The native mysql client tool can also be used to load a database from a file

+`mysql -u [useraccount] -p openmrs < [backup_file]`

+* [useraccount] - the username for accessing the database
+* [backup_file] - the path to the backup file

+* backupDDMMYY-HHMM.sql - the name of the file, recommended naming for example is backup04April16-1425.sql which has a date and time when the backup was done